TedTran2019/bloom_filter/README.md

 ## Purpose
 Given expected size and a desired false positive probability, calculate the size of the bit array.
-Can also calculate the amount of times to hash, but using the Kirsch-Mitzenmacher optimization is probably much better.
+Then calculate the amount of times to hash after.
+Use the Kirsch-Mitzenmacher optimization to reduce expensive hashing operations.
 It's a space-efficient probabilistic data structure that's used to test whether an element is a member of a set.

 ## tl;dr bloom filter
 1. Array of (x) length